Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 I always try to communicate professionally and in a timely manner with my group members, as well as with the product owners.
 For example if I'm unable to make it or if I'm a bit later.
 I also communicate well about the project itself, by asking for help whenever I require it and also by offering my help to whoever needs it.

 Whenever a group member is unable to join in with the daily stand-up/stand-down, we make sure it is possible to join the meeting virtually, so they will still be able to track our progress as well as share their own.

+In the earlier meetings I did not talk a lot during meetings with the stakeholder, and also meetings with the rest of the group.
+During the semester I worked on this and now I feel like I am able to sufficiently contribute in the meetings.